-Personally, this occurs often as I frequently analyze spreadsheets full of data in the form of account transactions.
-I used to spend way too much time manually adding numbers together trying to find my predetermined total, but then learned a simple trick that utilizes Excel’s built in capabilities.
-A task that would take as long as I could stand using trial and error now takes minutes thanks to the Solver Add-in.
+Personally, this situation arises often.
+I frequently analyze spreadsheets full of data in the form of account transactions.
+I used to spend way too much time manually adding numbers together trying to find my predetermined total.
+After years of doing things the manual way, I learned a simple trick that utilizes Excel’s built in capabilities.
+A task that would take so long using trial and error now takes minutes thanks to the Solver Add-in.

-For more helpful excel hints, you might want to check out this pamphlet that lists out all of the important tips and tricks you need to get the most out of Excel.
+For more helpful excel hints, you might want to check out this pamphlet.
+It lists out all of the important tips and tricks you need to get the most out of Excel.

 How to identify excel entries that add up to a specific value:

 Once you have entered your data and added the two additional columns, the next step is to create an input cell for the value you are seeking.
-You will also need to include a cell which will sum all of products and a cell that will be the difference between the target number and the sum of the products.
+You will also need to include a cell which will sum all of products.
+Lastly, add a cell that will be the difference between the target number and the sum of the products.
 See below for clarification.

-Finally, it is time to determine which data entries add up to your target number.
+Finally, it is time actually start identifying excel entries that add up to your target number.
 The way this works is that the Solver either keeps the multiplier 1 or changes it to a 0.
 This then changes the product which affects the Sum of Products and Difference totals calculated in the previous step.
 The solver keeps testing combinations until the difference between the Target and Sum of Products is 0.

 So, configure the solver to meet the following constraints:

-- Set Objective: enter the cell that has the difference amount in it (in this example it is G4) and remember do add the absolute reference symbols.
+- Set Objective: enter the cell that has the difference amount in it (in this example it is G4) and remember to add the absolute reference symbols.

 - To: click on the ‘Value of:’ button and enter in ‘0’